OfficeDev/teams-toolkit/templates/scenarios/ts/link-unfurling/README.md

 ![zeroInstall](./images/zeroInstall.png)
 ### How to add link unfurling cache in Teams

 This template removes cache by default to provide convenience for debug.
-To add cache, remove following JSON part from adaptive card in `linkUnfurlingApp.ts`:
+To add cache, ***REMOVE*** following JSON part from adaptive card in `linkUnfurlingApp.ts`:
 ```ts
 suggestedActions: {
           actions: [